Investment trusts explained

 All types of investments come with a certain level of risk, and investment trusts are no exception.

 The success of an investment trust is generally tied to the fund manager, who decides where to invest your money.
 It’s also important to check whether the Financial Services Compensation Scheme (FSCS)** covers your fund.
-This scheme is designed to compensate investors in the event the company they’ve invested in has failed, providing up to £50,000 per person, per firm.
+This scheme is designed to compensate investors in the event the company they’ve invested in has failed, providing up to £85,000 per person, per firm (for firms that have failed after 1 April 2019).
 Note that poor investment performances don’t mean you’re entitled to compensation, or to put it another way, you won’t receive compensation if your fund manager invests in shares that fail.

 Is an investment trust right for me?